5 Ways to Update Your Graphics Driver on Windows 11

 - Right-click on the graphics card and select Uninstall device.

 - A small window will appear.
 Click the box next to Attempt to remove the driver for this device.

-- If you want manager the driver separately, click Device by driver in the small window.
+- If you want to manage the driver separately, click Device by the driver in the small window.

 - Click the Uninstall button.

 - Now head over to the official download page of the driver’s respective manufacturer.
 This guide will go to Intel’s page, but there’s also AMD and NVIDIA.